A general construction of strictly Neumaier graphs and a related switching: Some examples of strictly Neumaier graphs given by the general construction

 Note that $\Delta_1$ and $\Delta_2$ can be interpreted as quotient graphs of the triangular grid by $T_1$ and $T_2$, respectively.
 Each of the graphs $\Delta_1$ and $\Delta_2$ is edge-regular with parameters $(28,6,2)$ and admits a partition into perfect 1-codes of size $a = 4$; these partitions are given by the original partition of the triangular grid into perfect 1-codes (see Figures \ref{Delta1} and \ref{Delta2}).
 We then apply the general construction, which gives two strictly Neumaier graphs with parameters $(28,9,2;1,4)$.

-The graph obtained from $\Delta_1$ is isomorphic to the smallest graph found in \cite{GK18} (see Example 1) and the graph obtained from $\Delta_2$ is new.
+In \cite[Example 1]{GK18} exactly one strictly Neumaier is explicitly constructed with generating group $G_1$, which is exactly the graph $\Delta_1$.
+Each resulting graph also has a unique spread of 1-regular cliques.
+Removing the edges of a spread does not result in a distance-regular graph, so the graph does not come from the construction in \cite{GK19}.